-As part of the new multilateral framework for the LMAPD, the federal government has agreed to fully fund a demonstration evaluation of Manitoba EAPD/LMAPD programming.
+As part of the new multilateral framework for the LMAPD, the federal government agreed to fully fund a demonstration evaluation of Manitoba EAPD/LMAPD programming.
 The demonstration evaluation will assess EAPD/LMAPD programming rationale and relevance to the needs of persons with disabilities, review design and delivery processes and examine the extent to which services reflect best practices.

 The phase one Canada-Manitoba EAPD Evaluation Framework and Methodology Report was received in April 2005.
-Phase two will be the actual evaluation activity as supported by the Framework and Methodology Report and is expected to commence in early 2006 with a follow up survey to be conducted in mid-2007.
-The final EAPD Evaluation Report is anticipated by the fall of 2007.
+Phase two, which has yet to commence, will consist of the actual evaluation activity as supported by the Framework and Methodology Report.
+It is anticipated that this activity, along with a follow up survey will be completed by mid-2007.
+The final EAPD/LMAPD Evaluation Report is anticipated by the fall of 2007.